 Do you supply a sound system?

-Yes, I do have a sound system to support my voice as well as speakers/participants in the ceremony.
-You can connect an iphone or ipod to the system and play your own music if you wish.
-I also take ongoing voice lessons and can project naturally to an audience up to 50-75 people depending on the venue.
+No, although I have taken voice lessons and can project naturally to an audience up to 50-75 people depending on the venue.
 I can also coordinate with a venue to have voice amplification supplied on site.

 What kind of training do you have for this work?

-I am one of very few Life-Cycle Celebrants® with a long practice of working with families since 2009.
+I am also one of a few Life-Cycle Celebrants® with a long practice of working with families since 2009.
 I possess a rare combination of ceremony crafting experience and voice training.
 In 2008/2009 I studied the Fundamentals of Celebrancy with the Celebrant Foundation & Institute, which offers an anthropological review of how the world celebrates rites of passage like birth, marriage and death.
-I also specialized in two tracks: Weddings and other Ceremonies for Couples, plus Funerals and Ceremonies for Healing.
-Currently, I am an Instructor for the Celebrant Foundation and an active alum, taking part in a global movement of Celebrancy that began in Australia nearly 40 years ago.
-I study and receive ongoing voice coaching as well.

-In addition to my Celebrant training, I am a Home Funeral Guide; completing my training by Jerrigrace Lyons of Final Passages in Sebastopol, California.
+In addition to my Celebrant training, I am a Home Funeral Guide; completing my training in 2009 by Jerrigrace Lyons of Final Passages in Sebastopol, California.
 Jerrigrace has assisted nearly 1,000 families with caring for their own.
 In Arizona, we can legally care for our own.
 It is a profound honor to assist families who choose to be their own funeral director.